Skip to content ↓

 Reading

 The scheme is structured to ensure that children have access to a wide range of texts, and allows for pupils to develop their skills within a specific level before moving to the next level.
-Our aim for all pupils is to be on the Accelerated Reader Programme by the beginning of Year 3.
+Our aim for all pupils is to be on the Accelerated Reader programme by the beginning of Year 3.
 Where a pupil has been identified as not on track to achieve this target, intervention is put in place through 1:1 and small group reading support to enable them to catch up and achieve in line with their peers.
 Pupils are able to access books from our extensive library within their ZPD and once they have finished a text they then undertake a comprehension ‘quiz’ and/or vocabulary test.
 Time is allocated throughout the week for quiet reading and for children to complete a quiz.
-Assessments are analysed regularly and weekly diagnostic reports inform class teachers of pupils progress against their individual targets.
+Assessments are analysed regularly to inform class teachers of pupils progress against their individual targets.
 Parents have access to and are able to view their child’s progress through the use of Home Connect.

 Each classroom has vibrant and inviting reading area, with a range of non-fiction and poetry books relating to a variety of curriculum subjects to ensure engagement remains high.
 There is also a selection of books which are directly linked to the theme for the term so that pupils can apply their reading skills across the curriculum and read more widely around a subject.